-The Dean of Students maintains a daily crime log that is available for review upon request.
+The Dean of Students or Occupational Health and Safety Director maintains a daily crime log that is available for review upon request.

 Emergent Situations

 In case of a life-threatening emergency, reporters are asked to call 911.
 Crimes of a non-emergent nature may be reported by calling the following based on location or by telling any campus official: